ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 ```
    91  6859 42923 newCh6.txt
 ```
-And therefore indicates that all lines including '?' were ommitted when ch6.txt was being rewritten line by line into newCh6.txt, and only the 91 (out of a previous 124) lines remain.
+And therefore indicates that all lines including '?' were omitted when ch6.txt was being rewritten line by line into newCh6.txt, and only the 91 (out of a previous 124) lines remain.

 ### -w (--word regexp):
 `-w` is another helpful search modifier that only returns results that form what is recognized as a whole word.
-This means that either the found instance must be preceeded and succeeded by either an end of the line or by a character that is not a letter, number, or underscore.
+This means that either the found instance must be preceded and succeeded by either an end of the line or by a character that is not a letter, number, or underscore.
 This can be used to search for number of instances of specific word (and not any of its variants, such as varying prefixes/suffiixes/tenses/etc) within a directory.
 To demonstrate, we can search to count the number of instances of the word "food" within the written/travel-guides/ directory:
 ```